-\ We are very grateful for comments from Jon Levin, Rocco Macchiavello, Julie Mortimer, and seminar participants at the AEA, ISNIE, and the MIT Organizational Economics Lunch, and for financial support from MIT Sloan's Program on Innovation in Markets and Organizations.
+^{} We are very grateful for comments from Jon Levin, Rocco Macchiavello, Julie Mortimer, Pablo Spiller, Tommy Wang, and seminar participants at the AEA, Berkeley-Paris Workshop on Organizational Economics, ISNIE, and MIT Organizational Economics Lunch, and for financial support from MIT Sloan's Program on Innovation in Markets and Organizations.
 The usual disclaimer applies.